trondhindenes/Virtualization-Documentation/virtualization/windowscontainers/kubernetes/getting-started-kubernetes-windows.md

   - Configure [host-gateway mode](./configuring-host-gateway-mode.md), setting static next-hop routes between nodes to enable pod-to-pod communication.
   - Configure a smart top-of-rack (ToR) switch to route the subnet.
-  - Use a 3rd-party overlay plugin such as [Flannel](https://coreos.com/flannel/docs/latest/kubernetes.html) (Windows support for Flannel is in beta).
+  - Use a 3rd-party overlay plugin such as [Flannel](https://coreos.com/flannel/docs/latest/kubernetes.html) (Windows support for Flannel is in development).

 ## Preparing the Linux Master ##